Richard B. DeWolfe

 He is a former director of BMC Software, Inc., a non-public software corporation based in Houston, Texas, and serves on the board of the following not-for profit organizations: School of Public Policy, University of Calgary (Executive Fellow), Federal Centre of Excellence, Canadian Digital Media Network (Chair), National Research Council of Canada, Research and Development Review Panel (Chair), C.D.
 Howe Institute, Canadian Council of Chief Executives.

 Mr. Jenkins received an MBA from the Schulich School of Business at York University, a Masters of Applied Sciences from the University of Toronto and a Bachelor of Engineering & Management from McMaster University.
 Mr. Jenkins received an honorary doctorate of laws from the University of Waterloo and an honorary doctorate of Military Science from the Royal Military College of Canada.
 He is a recipient of the 2009 Ontario Entrepreneur of the Year, the 2010 McMaster Engineering L.W.
-Shemilt Distinguished Alumni Award and the Schulich School of Business 2012 Outstanding Executive Leadership award.
+Shemilt Distinguished Alumni Award and the Schulich School of Business 2012 Outstanding Executive Leadership award and is a 2017 Inductee of the Order of the Business Hall of Fame.
 He is a Fellow of the Canadian Academy of Engineering.
 Mr. Jenkins was awarded the Canadian Forces Decoration and the Queen’s Diamond Jubilee Medal.
 Mr. Jenkins is an Officer of the Order of Canada.

 Pamela O. Kimmet